Roast pork tenderloin with apricot, gin-braised fennel, and hazelnuts finished off with the gloriously magical Tasmanian pepperberry.

 Instructions

-- Begin by cutting your apricots in half and removing the stone
+- Cut the apricots in half and remove the stone

-- When your hazelnuts are toasted remove from the pan and add your black pepper and toast.
+- When your hazelnuts are toasted, remove them from the pan and add the Tasmanian pepperberries and toast for 2 minutes.
+Remove the peppercorns from the pan and gently crush them.

-- Pour in the gin, reduce the heat to low, season with salt and add a lid and cook for 5 minutes.
+- Pour in the gin over the fennel and reduce the heat to low, season with salt and add a lid and cook for 5 minutes.

-- After 12 minutes remove your pork and allow to rest for 3-4 minutes.
+- After 12 minutes, remove the pork and allow it to rest for 3-4 minutes.

 - Heat a griddle pan and sear your apricots.

-- When you remove the fennel from the pan for plating add in the remaining olive oil to create a warm dressing for the meal.
+- Before you remove the fennel from the pan for plating, add the remaining olive oil to create a warm dressing for the meal.

-- Carve your pork and then plate sprinkling the Tasmanian pepper over the pork and apricots.
+- Carve the pork and then plate, sprinkling the Tasmanian pepper over the pork and apricots.

 Greg